Virtual-Viking-Longship/Ship-Annotations/Propulsion/Oarhole-Lock.md

 _unattested_ (Old Norse)

-  A small wooden tool used to to close the oarholes in the hulls of viking ships when the oars weren't in use, in order to prevent water from flooding the hull.
+  A small wooden device used to to close the oarholes when not in use to prevent the ship taking on water.

 <div align="center">